agandreev/avito-intern-assignment/README.md

     }'
   ```
   ----
-**Login**
+**History**
 ----
-This option allows you to get JWT token and use it for authorization in future steps.
+This option allows you to get your transactions' history by id.
+You can limit transaction's quantity by "quantity" and you can sort output by "date" or "amount".
-Authorization is carried out using `username`, `public key` and `private key`

 * **URL**

-  /auth/login
+  /users/history

 * **Method:**